Metropolitan District Homeowners’ Rights Task Force

 Colorado’s Attorney General recently provided MD#2 property owners an avenue to reduce MD#2 bond liability

-by Liam in Broomfield, 6 months ago
+by Liam in Broomfield, almost 2 years ago

 The Colorado AG’s office opened a fraud, waste and abuse website which consolidates reports of wrongdoing by MD board members and other affiliates not acting in the best interest of Metropolitan District property owners.
 In submitting a report to this website, One should focus on the the categories involving Ponzi Schemes (IGAs not involving cities or counties and Junior bond debt issues, and Refunding agreements) and Securities Fraud (Carry back, self serving debt to related parties and Junior bond debt) which create future liabilities of MD#2 property owners.
 Most of this information is list on public domains, DORA Local Affairs...
 Continue reading